rvion/CushyStudio/readme.md

     -   plugin ditribution is easy, no need to bother with complex binary signing processes, or app-store validation processes.
     -   A large part of my audience (myself included) already has vscode setup.
     -   it offers a principled way to create productivity tools.

+---

+## ❤️ Goals, License, and Sustainability

+Here are my updated goals with CushyStudio, since the vscode rewrite:

+-   I want to make the best script-based generative-art studio and have fun in the process.
+-   I want assets generated with CushyStudio to be free to use in commercial projects witout any restrictions.
+-   I want CushyStudio to remain open-source and free to use as a creative tool.
+-   This being said I don't want to work so that other can resell or redistribute CushyStudio, or make money off CushyStudio itself directly.
+-   if you want to embed or redistribute part of CushyStudio code itself in your project, you'll have to contact me and buy a commercial license from me.

+=> I'll proably go with a dual-license, a default **(A?)GPL** with a **Contributor License Agreement (CLA)**. so I can offer a commercial license in case anyone wants to make a

+I think this is the best compromise: while it's free and open-source for all, I'll still be able to make some money in a non agressive way from those who can:

+-   Solicit donations, (though a Patreon or github support)
+-   Sell support, either by contract or by incident.
+-   Sell development services, where people pay to add features to CushyStudio.
+-   Sell a non-GPL version of the code to companies that want to embed CushyStudio in their products.
+-   ~~WON'T DO: sell a premium version with extra feature.~~

+This way, I'll be able to keep working and supporting CushyStudio for the years to come. 🚀